Gunnm: Martian Memory: Conception and development

-Kishiro was not satisfied with the ending of the original Battle Angel Alita, which he had been forced to cut short due to personal reasons.
+Kishiro was not satisfied with the ending of the original Battle Angel Alita, which he had been forced to cut short for personal reasons.
 He conceived the idea of making a Battle Angel Alita role-playing video game in October 1995 in order to tell the "Space Story" that he had not been able to present in the manga after he had finished the first chapter of Ashen Victor.
 After proposing the idea to his chief editor, it was brought to Banpresto.
 Following the completion of Ashen Victor, Kishiro worked on the game's story, character design, and packaging.
 It took him a month to do the cover illustration, which is a variation of another illustration of Gally with a blue background that he did for a magazine illustration.
 Kishiro initially conceived the game as using 2D graphics, but went along with a proposal to use 3D graphics instead.
 It was originally planned for release in 1997, but was delayed a year to 1998.

-Kishiro eventually decided to take the story that he had developed for Gunnm: Martian Memory and expand it further, using it as the basis for the mangas Battle Angel Alita: Last Order and Battle Angel Alita: Mars Chronicle, which continue the story of Battle Angel Alita.
+Kishiro eventually decided to take the story that he had developed for Gunnm: Martian Memory and expand it further, using it as the basis for the manga Battle Angel Alita: Last Order and Battle Angel Alita: Mars Chronicle, which continue the story of Battle Angel Alita.